Before pursuing machine learning, it is essential to follow a map that will help you in your career path. You can consider the following:

 Python’s easy syntax, built-in functions, and wide package support make it popular for machine learning, especially for beginners.
 It has the most-supported libraries.
 Through the Python Package Index (PyPI,) you can access over 235,000 packages.
 There is also great community support to learn Python.

 - OpenCV and Dlib for computer vision

 Python is, however, relatively slower than other languages and also faces multithreading struggles.

-Intellipaat’s Python for Data Science Course will help you cover the Machine Learning prerequisites.
+Intellipaat’s Data Science with Python Course will help you cover the Machine Learning prerequisites.